-All decisions on compensation for the Corporation's executive officers are made by the Human Resources Committee of the Board of Directors (the "Committee").
-In reviewing and establishing total cash compensation and stock-based compensation for executives, the Committee follows guidelines established by the Human Resources Committee of the Board of Directors of its parent corporation, Thermo Electron.
-The executive compensation program presently consists of annual base salary ("salary"), short-term incentives in the form of annual cash bonuses, and long-term incentives in the form of stock options.
+All decisions on compensation for the Corporation's executive officers are made by the human resources committee of the board of directors (the "Committee").
+In reviewing and establishing total cash compensation and stockbased compensation for executives, the Committee follows guidelines established by the human resources committee of the board of directors of its parent company, Thermo Electron.
+The executive compensation program presently consists of annual base salary ("salary"), short-term incentives in the form of annual cash bonuses, and long-term incentives in the form of stock options (collectively referred to as "total compensation").

-The Committee believes that the compensation of executive officers should reflect the scope of their responsibilities, the success of the Corporation, and the contributions of each executive to that success.
-In addition, the Committee believes that base salaries should approximate the mid-point of competitive salaries derived from market surveys and that short-term and long-term incentive compensation should reflect the performance of the Corporation and the contributions of each executive.
+The Committee believes that the total compensation of executive officers should reflect the scope of their responsibilities, the success of the Corporation, and the contributions of each executive to that success.
+In addition, the Committee believes that base salaries should approximate the midpoint of competitive salaries derived from market surveys and that short-term and long-term incentive compensation should reflect the performance of the Corporation and the contributions of each executive.